InkDAO/gitbook/API/README.md

 # API Documentation

-Welcome to the Edge Functions API documentation.
-This API provides a secure, decentralized file management system integrated with blockchain technology and IPFS storage.

-## Overview

-The Edge Functions API is built on cutting-edge technologies to provide a robust, secure, and decentralized platform for managing digital assets.
-It leverages blockchain technology for authentication and access control, IPFS for decentralized storage, and smart contracts for ownership management.
+The dX API works in conjunction with smart contracts and IPFS to enable a complete Web3 content publishing and monetization platform.
+It provides the necessary backend infrastructure for content storage, authentication, and access control while maintaining decentralization principles.

 ### Architecture